Parvathapur

-Parvathapur is a locality in Peerzadiguda satellite city of Hyderabad, Telangana, India.
+Parvathapur is a locality in Peerzadiguda, a satellite city of Hyderabad, Telangana, India.

-It falls under Medipally mandal of Medchal district and is administered by Peerzadiguda municipal corporation(PMC), which is one of the fastest growing residential areas of Hyderabad Metropolitan Region.
+It falls under Medipally, Telangana mandal of Medchal district and is administered by Peerzadiguda municipal corporation(PMC), which is one of the fastest growing residential areas of Hyderabad Metropolitan Region.

 Etymology

 Parvathapur is portmanteau of two Telugu words: Parvatha and pur, translating to "Mountain settlement".

 Parvathapur was merged with Peerzadiguda gram panchayat in 2016 to form Peerzadiguda Municipality which was later upgraded to municipal corporation in 2019.

 Institutions

 Aurora’s Technological & Research Institute(ATRI) is located in Parvathapur.

 The upcoming new Rachakonda Police Commissionerate campus in Medipally mandal is situated in Parvathapur.

 Religious Places

 Sri Lakshmi Narasimha Swamy Temple located in Parvathapur is one of the well known religious places.

 Transport

 Uppal metro station is around 5 km from Parvathapur.